What is podcasting?

 In addition to RSS, podcasts may be hosted on or embedded in websites that enable the podcast to be streamed or downloaded.

 Apple iPhones come with a pre-installed podcast directory.
-Many podcasts are free to download and listen to.
-Some are associated with websites that provide additional resources and community forums for dedicated fans.
+Many podcasts are free to download and listen to through Apple Podcasts.
+Some podcasts are associated with websites to provide additional resources and community forums for fans.

 How does podcasting work?

 These feeds list all the podcaster's episodes.
 They can also automatically submit the RSS feed to podcast directories, where listeners can access them.

 The following are some examples of podcast hosting platforms: